-- established in order to make provision for Council contribution to the programme. - Following the outcome of the bidding process and as part of the review of Earmarked Reserves undertaken and agreed last year as part of the development of MTFP13, a £2 million reserve has been retained for investment in a DCC funded cultural programme.
+- established in order to make provision for Council contribution to the programme. - of Earmarked Reserves undertaken and agreed last year as part of the development of MTFP13, a £2 million reserve has been retained for investment in a DCC funded cultural programme.
 This funding, together with any additional grants and contributions from outside bodies that will form the budget to meet the costs of the proposed programme - In line with the councils commitment to culture-led regeneration the bid and its key strategies are now embedded in the county's Inclusive economic strategy (IES) ensuring a firm basis for policy alignment.